 Tell the students that the bag represents a cell, with the cytoplasm being the cornstarch mixture and the plastic is the cell membrane.
 Explain that solid objects are not really solid at a molecular level and that the bag is more like a tiny little screen door.
 If molecules are small enough, they can pass right through the bag.

 With the baggie in place, you will need to prepare enough beakers for your entire class.
 Fill them about half full and add several drops of iodine, You want the water to be very orange.
 The more concentrated the mixture, the faster the reaction.

 Explain that iodine is an “INDICATOR” in that it will change color whenever it encounters starch.
 You can demonstrate this with a beaker of starch solution and a drop of iodine.
 Usually students are fascinated by the quick and dramatic color change!

 Finally, students will carefully place the baggie into the iodine mixture.
 Their worksheet will ask them to make some predictions about what will happen and to define diffusion and osmosis.
 The process should take about 15 minutes and students should notice a change in the color of the corn starch in the bag.

 After 15 Minutes….

 Students will then be asked on the worksheet to explain what happened.
 A common misconception is that the iodine “ate” through the bag.
 Remind students that the bag is like a screen door and iodine is a very small molecule.

 Despite the fact that this lab is not very interactive, students do seem to understand the cell model and semi-permeable membranes after completing it.
 Many will ask to see what will happen if you put the starch in the beaker and the iodine in the bag.
-I’ll set this up and they can view the results the next day.
+You can set this up for them and they can view the results the next day.